rice-krispies1225/rice-krispies1225/README.md

 if my status in pony town is idle, that means i'm offtab. you can still whisper or cuddle freely but it might take me a minute or two to respond, if my status in pony town is busy (which it very often isn't) that means i want some space, so i might not want to interact at that moment

+feel free to c+h anytime, no need to ask

 i tend to alternate between areas, since there doesn't seem to be any omori section in pony town and that's what i'm most interested in at the moment :[ i'm usually in the UT/DR section or near the south park section. if you want to cuddle/hide with me or talk to me, you're absolutely free to (especially if you're a fellow omori fan i need more omori people to talk to on pony town)

 boundaries: